Updated: Feb 2023

 Talk to your tenant

-It is always better to resolve disputes without the need for court action.
-First see if you can reach an agreement with your tenant or help them establish a plan for repaying any rent arrears.
+It is always better to resolve any disputes without the need for court action.
+First see if you can reach an agreement with your tenant or help them establish a plan for moving out or repaying any rent arrears.

 Check which eviction process to take